First Impressions of the Framework Laptop [blog]

 I bought two USB-C and two USB-A cards for regular usage, and threw in an HDMI card for when I want to connect to other displays around the house.

-Build Observations
+Build Impressions

 I’ll get to the point: build quality does not feel in line with its price.
-Reviewers and marketing calling it “premium” is a stretch.
+Reviewers and marketing material calling it “premium” is a stretch.

-Flimsy Screen Lid
+Weak Screen Lid and Bezel

 flimsy lid

 The Framework’s most major build flaw is this screen lid.
-It looks like very thin aluminum.
-The magnetic bezel is plastic and probably does little to make it stronger.
-It feels weak when you handle it on the sides or the corner.
+I think it’s very thin aluminum.
+The magnetic bezel (the black piece I installed around the screen) is also a flimsy plastic that you could snap with your fingers that does little to make it feel stronger.

-When I try opening or closing the laptop from the corner, it flexes before it begins movement on the hinge.
-It’s the most flexion on any laptop lid I’ve seen.
-All of my previous personal and work laptops were completely solid with zero bend, so this is very noticeable to me.
+It feels extremely weak when you handle it on the sides or the corner.
+When I try opening or closing from the corner, as I typically do, it flexes before it begins movement on the hinge.
+It’s the most flexion on any laptop lid I’ve ever used.
+All of my previous personal and work laptops are completely solid with zero bend, so this one was quite a shock.

 Power/Fingerprint Button is Crooked